erluko/flowgridviz/README.md

 Optional fields include:

  * no_label: flows with this label will be treated as unlabeled
- * ref: A url describing the data source (not a link to a pcap)
+ * ref: The url of a web page describing the data source (not a link to a pcap)
+ * initial: one of: 'pp','ip','pi','ii' to indicate the default view for this data set.
+Defaults to port x port view (pp).

 Each input file is read and processed at startup time. pcapviz can read gzipped input data and this is highly recommended.